Human capital flight: Western Europe

 In 2006, over 250,000 Europeans emigrated to the United States (164,285), Australia (40,455), Canada (37,946) and New Zealand (30,262).
 Germany alone saw 155,290 people leave the country (though mostly to destinations within Europe).
 This is the highest rate of worker emigration since reunification, and was equal to the rate in the aftermath of World War II.
 Portugal has experienced the largest human capital flight in Western Europe.
-The country has lost 19.5% of its qualified population and is struggling to absorb sufficient skilled immigrants to compensate for losses to Australia, Canada, Switzerland, Germany, United Kingdom and Austria.
+The country has lost 19.5% of its qualified population and is struggling to absorb sufficient skilled immigrants to compensate for losses to Australia, Canada, Switzerland, Germany, the United Kingdom and Austria.